15 First-Time Homebuyer Mistakes and How to Avoid Them

 Right now you might want a home with an excellent entertainment setup in the backyard and a bar room with a built-in tap, but will you still want those things in the future?

-While you don’t have to consider every possible scenario when buying a home, it is nice to think about what your life might look like a year or five from now.
+While you don’t have to consider every possible scenario when buying a home, it’s worth thinking about what your life might look like a year or five from now.
 Will you get married or start a family?
 Will a family member need to move in for additional assistance?

 Ask yourself before settling on your home: Can this house grow with us?
 This doesn’t have to specifically relate to growing your family, either.
 It can mean there is enough room in the yard to discover a passion for gardening or a separate space to give remote working or starting your own business a try.